Michaux-Technology/Geco-SchoolPlan/README.md

 ## 💡 Why choose Geco-SchoolPlan?

-✅ Interface claire et intuitive
+✅ Clear and intuitive interface
-✅ Architecture open-source modulaire
+✅ Modular open-source architecture
-✅ Déploiement simple en local ou sur serveur
-✅ Contrôle total sur vos données
+✅ Easy deployment locally or on a server
+✅ Full control over your data
+✅ Real-time visible modifications
+✅ Caching system for students not connected to the app
+✅ Drag-and-drop course rescheduling

 It consists of:
 - 🛠️ a **web frontend** for schedule management (modification, assignment, visualization),